CondeSaheki/Timestamp-Conversor/README.md

 This is a simple library written in C++ that allows you to convert any string containing time stamp in a into ```std::chrono::duration``` object.
 Also you can edit any time stamp using provided function based in ```std::basic_regex```.

--> Features and Usage
+#Features and Usage

-1 - Converting any time stamp
+1 - Converting any time stamp:
 ```
 //final_dur obj = convert_str_ts_in_duration<final_dur, ...other_dur>(const mystring&);
 //convert_str_ts_in_str_duration<final_dur, ...other_dur>(const mystring&);